Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day in Burnaby

 Canada Day festivities in Burnaby take place at Burnaby Village Museum, Edmonds Community Centre and Swangard Stadium.
 In 2024, however, instead of Swangard Stadium, there were festivities and fireworks at Civic Square, Central Park and along Central Boulevard.
-That change continues in 2025 with an expanded StreetFest on Central celebration.
+That change continued in 2025 with an expanded StreetFest on Central celebration.

 The Burnaby Village event runs from 11:00 am to 4:30 pm at the outdoor museum at 6501 Deer Lake Avenue.
 Festivities there include multicultural entertainment, interactive displays and demonstrations, face painting, children’s activities, and more.